Plant of the Month

 I donít generally like to write about plants which I have grown for a very short time, as it is difficult to assess their needs through the course of a year, but nevertheless, I have recently acquired a plant of Cissus tubersa, and find it to be such an unusual plant, one which also appears to be so easy to grow that I decided to make an exception here.
 Cissus is the largest genus of the grape family (Vitaceae), with approximately 350 described species.
 This is a widespread genus, with species primarily distributed through the tropics and sub-tropics.
 Many growers may be familiar with several other members of the genus Cissus, including several plants grown as foliage plants, including "Grape Ivy" (Cissus rhombifolia) and "Kangaroo Vine" (Cissus antarctica), as well as several succulent vines, including Cissus quadrangularis, and C. quinquangularis, which produce vines consisting of four and five angled segments respectively.
 Cissus tuberosa is distinct in that it is a caudicuform - producing massive prostrate stems which can eventually grow to 10 inches in diameter and several yards in length, with additional deciduous vines which can grow to 5 yards or longer during the growing season.
 The species is native to Puebla, Mexico, where it grows at an elevation of nearly 5000 feet.
 It usually grows on rocky outcrops where its heavily branched scrambling vines may cover rocks and nearby vegetation.
 During periods of drought, the annual vines die back, leaving only the massive caudex.
 While plants in habitat typically produce a horizontal caudex, plants in cultivation can be trained to grow upwards on a trellis or similar support, and should eventually produce a more upright caudex.
 To date, I have not seen any large specimens in cultivation, so I cannot comment on the general appearance of mature plants, but even young plants with relatively small caudexes are curiously attractive: my plant - propagated from a cutting, has produced a twisted, rather gnarled looking caudex, with a few irregular succulent branches with curious swellings at the nodes.
 The caudex is mottled in green and grey - I suspect that with age, it will become more uniformly grey, and may eventually develop a corky "bark" - but this is only speculation on my part.
 The foliage is produced at the nodes of the annual vines, with deeply cut leaves looking intermediate between the leaves of a lace leaf Japanese maple and a grape leaf.
 The vines also produce typical tendrils which enable this plant to attach to other vegetation as it grows.
 In this species, some of the vines produce irregular swollen segments above the nodes along its otherwise "annual" stems, which can be rooted to establish new plants.
 Unlike other caudiciform species, these cuttings will eventually produce typical caudexes - the plants of this species do not need to be propagated from seed to produce their characteristic growth.
 It seems that most plants in cultivation have been propagated by this means alone.

-Cissus tuberosa will eventually flower - producing insignificant greenish flowers which may be followed by small clusters of fruits.
-I have little information on the fruits of this species, but with many other succulent relatives of the grape, the fruits may be unpalatable if not inedible or even toxic - so I would not recommend sampling the fruits of this species.
+Cissus tuberosa will eventually flower - producing insignificant greenish/yellow flowers which may be followed by small clusters of fruits.
+The ripe fruits take on a purplish black coloration and may produce a bit of the waxy bloom typical of the common grape. to a I have little information on the fruits of this species, but with many other succulent relatives of the grape, the fruits may be unpalatable if not inedible or even toxic - so I would not recommend sampling the fruits of this species.

 As with many caudiciform species, this plant will probably grow best when provided with warmer temperatures, long daylight hours, adequate moisture and a rich soil, or (lacking fertile soil), frequent fertilization.
 Given these conditions, this species will grow rapidly, with the annual vines growing to 6 feet - and possibly to as much as 15 feet, and its caudex increasing significantly in length and width.
 In cultivation, these vines can be clipped to much shorter lengths to control rampant growth, but this will also slow the development of the caudex.
 Mike Massara (of Out of Africa fame) has also suggested that some caudiciform species be grown in the open ground, in a soil which has been heavily enriched with well composted animal manures.
 I will be growing my plant in my vegetable garden to see if it will produce exceptional growth, and hope to report on the results later this year.